maryrosecook/coquette/README.md

 ```

 `position` is relative to the game canvas.
 If the mouse pointer is in the top left corner, position will be `{ x: 0, y: 0 }`.

-#### Ticker

-Does a tick - an iteration of the game update loop - sixty times a second.
-If the main game object or a game entity has an `update()` function, it will get called on each tick.
-If the main game object or a game entity has a `draw()` function, it will get called on each tick.

 #### Renderer